MLB 13: The Show

-MLB 13: The Show is a Major League Baseball video game which was published by Sony Computer Entertainment and developed by San Diego Studio.
-The game was released in March 2013 for the PlayStation 3 and PlayStation Vita.
+MLB 13: The Show is a 2013 baseball video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation Vita.
 It is the third installment of the series to be compatible with PlayStation Move.
 The play-by play is done once again by Matt Vasgersian and Eric Karros along with a new commentator, Steve Lyons.

-The American cover features Andrew McCutchen of the Pittsburgh Pirates.
-José Bautista, of the Toronto Blue Jays is on the Canadian cover.
+The standard cover features Pittsburgh Pirates outfielder Andrew McCutchen.
+In Canada, a separate cover featuring Toronto Blue Jays outfielder José Bautista was released, making it the second consecutive year Bautista was featured on the cover in Canada.

 An expansion pack exclusive to PlayStation 3, called MLB 13: The Show - Home Run Derby, was released on July 2, 2013.